Table of Contents

 Logging and monitoring AI activity just as you would for human users, ensuring traceability and accountability across every interaction

 As AI becomes embedded in claims workflows, quoting engines, and policy servicing, identity systems need to keep pace.
-CIAM must extend beyond people and apps to govern the growing class of autonomous agents operating in between.
+Insurance CIAM must extend beyond people and apps to top-down governance to control the growing class of autonomous agents operating in between.

 Read more: Securing APIs With Progressive Scoping